 “I wish I was a child again, so I don’t need to worry about paying bills.”

-Such is the phrase of many people going through that point in life known in media as “adulting”- or being responsible enough to actually care about where your money goes.
+Such is the phrase of many people going through that point in life known in media as “adulting” – or being responsible enough to actually care about where your money goes.

 Going through different milestones in life also calls for different aspirations.
-What you dream as a child is not the same when you reach college.
-What you may have aspired in your twenties has now changed in your forties.
+What you dream of as a child is not the same when you reach college.
+What you may have aspired to in your twenties has now changed in your forties.

 Many of us were not really educated in school when it comes to handling money.
-Majority of graduates who go into the workforce barely have any idea regarding the habits they should develop the moment they receive their first paycheck.
+The majority of graduates who go into the workforce barely have any idea regarding the habits they should develop the moment they receive their first paycheck.
 Only a few are actually aware of how important it is to set their financial goals.
 You’ve come to the right page if you want to equip yourself with basic knowledge about the right attitudes toward your finances according to your life stage.

 Let’s get started.

-If you are still on this stage and you are reading this blog post, congratulations!
+If you are still at this stage and you are reading this blog post, congratulations!
 You should know that the first step toward better financial literacy when you are in your early career years is making a budget and tracking your expenses.
-If you are still paying your students loans, prioritize paying off your debt.
+If you are still paying your student loans, prioritize paying off your debt.
 Remember that you need to build a good credit history while in this stage of life.
 When you have a favorable financial standing according to bank standards, it becomes easier to purchase an asset such as a car or a dream home on credit once you plan on settling down maybe five to ten years from now.

 You should also start planning your retirement and take advantage of 401(k), 403(b), Roth IRA and the likes that your employer might be offering.
 Also, even when you’re still in your 20’s and single, a disability insurance policy is crucial.
 This is to protect your income in case of a sudden event that prohibits you from working and earning.
-If you get seriously sick for example, the disability insurance can cover your expenses while recuperating and you don’t have to incur debt because of medical expenses.
+If you get seriously sick for example, disability insurance can cover your expenses while recuperating and you don’t have to incur debt because of medical expenses.

 In summary, these are the things you must accomplish during your early career years: